Research Output per year

 Corporate Social Responsibilty, Stakeholder Theory, Strategy and Developing countries

 Alim is an entrepreneur with interests in research, international project management, consulting, stakeholder engagement, connecting Africa and executive education.
-Dr Alim Abubakre has worked with many of the world's top business schools and multi-national corporations to create executive development programmes for African executives .
-Under Alim’s leadership, Texem has trained hundreds of African senior executives including CEOs, Chairs of Boards, Government Ministers and Vice-Chancellors on different management themes that help organisations to achieve their goals.
+Dr Alim Abubakre has worked with many of the world's top business schools and multinational corporations to create executive development programmes for African executives in the past ten years.
+Under Alim's leadership, Texem has trained over four thousand of African senior executives, including CEOs, Chairs of Boards, Government Ministers and Vice-Chancellors on different management themes that help organisations to achieve their goals.
 In partnership with institutions such as University of Oxford, Henley Business School, Aston Business School and Manchester Business School, Alim has developed academic curricula for executive development programmes.
-His achievements have included 60-70% repeat participation of in executive development programmes based on the quality of academic programmes and the experience of participants.
+His achievements have included 60-70% repeat participation of in executive development programmes based on the quality of educational programmes and the experience of participants.

-While working on World Bank projects, Alim was instrumental to accessing and implementing many successful projects which before his involvement had project management issues.
-Alim also worked as part of the project management team that delivered a Public Private Partnership infrastructure project valued at £3 billion (after Purchasing Power Parity considerations), this was the largest public-private partnership project ever undertaken in West Africa as at 2007.
+While working on World Bank projects, Alim was instrumental in accessing and implementing many successful projects which before his involvement had project management issues.
+Alim also worked as part of the project management team that delivered a Public-Private Partnership infrastructure project valued at £3 billion (after Purchasing Power Parity considerations), this was the largest public-private partnership project ever undertaken in West Africa as at 2007.

 Until recently, Alim was a member of the board of Cambridge to Africa and the Director of Strategy at a consulting firm in Cambridge, advising many Russell group institutions on their internationalisation strategies.